Europe Travel Guide: Top Cities, Routes, and Tips

 Top Attractions in Denmark

-The Little Mermaid is truly one of the most famous sights in Copenhagen and the whole of Denmark.
-If you want to pay a visit to the small statue, which is only 125 cm high, your way must lead you to the city’s promenade.
+The Little Mermaid is genuinely one of the most famous sights in Copenhagen and throughout Denmark.
+If you want to pay a visit to the small statue, which is only 125 cm high, you must head to the city’s promenade.

-Every day numerous tourists walk to the symbol of Copenhagen, which was created in 1913 by one of the city’s most famous personalities, the sculptor Edvard Eriksen.
-If you want to enjoy the waterfront scenery without a big crowd, you should come to the Langelinie waterfront either in the early morning hours or in the evening.
+Numerous tourists walk to the symbol of Copenhagen every day, which was created in 1913 by one of the city’s most famous personalities, the sculptor Edvard Eriksen.
+If you want to enjoy the waterfront scenery without a big crowd, you should come to the Langelinie waterfront either in the early morning or in the evening.

-Denmark has a total of 394 islands, 74 of which are inhabited.
+Denmark has 394 islands, 74 of which are inhabited.
 It is not easy to decide which island to visit.
 One of the most beautiful islands in Denmark is definitely Møn.
 The Baltic Sea island lies between the southern tip of Zealand and the eastern tip of Falster.

 Møns Klint is a unique, world-class natural experience.
 The 6-kilometre-long chalk mountain follows Møn’s east coast and is one of Denmark’s most striking natural phenomena.
 The white cliffs rise dramatically above the bright blue sea, creating a magnificent contrast.